usgin/cushions/readme.md

 You'll still need that Node.js command prompt open, and you'll need a [CSV file that at least tries to conform to our compilation template](http://schemas.usgin.org/models/#Metadata).
 You'll need to know the path to your CSV file.
 Something like `C:\Users\Ryan\Documents\my-csv-file.csv` is probably what you'll be looking for.

-Now you've got that in place, you're going to need to be sure you've got CouchDB turned on.
+Now you've got that in place, you're going to need to be sure you've got CouchDB turned on (check that http://localhost:5984 gives you a little JSON).

 Okay, so load some data: